 Preparing early with a master data strategy will make all the difference when mandates for EUDAMED and other health authorities come due.
-A large component of that strategy centres on the actual data submission – how to submit a large number of medical device records to EUDAMED in an efficient, scalable and cost‑effective process.
+A large component of that strategy centers on the actual data submission – how to submit a large number of medical device records to EUDAMED in an efficient, scalable, and cost-effective process.

 Today, there are really two main methods for submitting data via M2M to regulatory agencies – using a GDSN data pool or opting for a direct connection to regulatory databases via an approved Third‑Party Submission system.
 Read on for a brief Q&A with Bruck Assefa, Director of Product Management, regarding the two approaches when it comes to EUDAMED.

 There are several medical device companies that already use GDSN to provide commercial and supply chain data to GPOs, distributors and hospitals.
 Some of these companies also leveraged their work with GDSN to submit UDI data to the FDA’s GUDID as it provided them a single channel for publishing commercial and regulatory product data.
 We’re now seeing some companies ask whether they can take the same approach with GDSN for submitting data to EUDAMED.

 What are the advantages and disadvantages to using GDSN for data submission to EUDAMED?

 As it currently stands, GDSN is not quite ready to support the full data submission requirements for EUDAMED.
 It doesn’t mean that it will not be in the future as GS1 has already started rolling out healthcare attributes required for EUDAMED.
 However, it is important to consider the data model complexity and relationship EUDAMED brings (Basic UDI, UDI-DI, Legacy Devices, Container Packs, etc.) and the appropriate mapping that needs to be done for the acknowledgement messages.
 How all of this will be handled via GDSN is not yet clear.